assemble/assemble-less/README.md

 Type: `Boolean|Object`
 Default: false

-Strip JavaScript banner comments from source files.
+Strip LESS "banner" comments from source files.

 * `false` - No comments are stripped.
 * `true` - `/* ... */` block comments are stripped, but _NOT_ `/*! ... */` comments.